migsc/cmdeagle/issues.md

     - [feature] [help] [usability]
     - The CLI's help output should display application-level metadata (such as author, license, etc.) to provide users with more context.

+- Don't print Version, Author or License when they are empty
+    - [bug]

 - Print version in help output
     - [feature] [help] [usability]
     - The CLI's help output should include the current version number, making it easy for users to verify which version they are running.